Beef Quality Assurance

 - Assessment includes aerial drone mapping of working facilities.

 - The trainer will give a copy of the checklist with recommendations.

-- After a mutually agreed upon period of time, the BQA trainer will visit the farm again to record improvements.
+- After a mutually agreed upon period of time, the BQA consultant will visit the farm to go over improvements.

 - After the second visit, the producer will receive a BQA Farm Assessment sign that can be posted on the farm.

-- Check this webpage in September 2017 to register for this program.
+- Click here to register for this program.

 Arkansas BQA offers the train-the-trainer program for educators who wish to be BQA trainers.